-Criteria Name Professional qualifications and experience (Note 1) Independence analysis (Note 2) Number of other public companies in which the individual is concurrently serving as an independent director Acted as the Chairman of CPC Corporation, relationship with the deputy minister & vice minister of Ministry of Company, in Economic Affairs, director-general of compliance with the Construction Bureau of Taipei City Government Item 5~8 of Article 3- (currently named Department of Economic 1of Regulations Development Taipei City Government), the Governing Appointment observer delegation of ROC to the World Trade of Independent Organization.
-Currently, being emeritus Directors and professor of Chung Yuan Christian University, Compliance Matters for consultant of Chinese National Association of Public Companies Industry and Commerce, the independent Without getting the director of Taiwanglass, Swancor, Century Iron pay from providing and Steel Industrial Co.
-Ltd, and the convenor the Company and of the Company's audit committee and related companies remuneration committee, and without the with the service of conditions stipulated in the Article of Company consultanctm legal, Act.
-While being the Chairman of CPC finance, and Corporation, the business performance reached accounting. to over NT\$60 billion.
+Criteria Name Professional qualifications and experience (Note 1) Independence analysis (Note 2) Number of other public companies in which the individual is concurrently serving as an independent director Hsieh, Ming-Der Graduated with a Bachelor's degree in Mechanical Engineering, Technology and Science Institute of Northern Taiwan.
+Has a wealth of industry knowledge and management experience, including textile fibers, plastics, glass, ceramics, and optoelectronic.
+Currently serves as the chairman of Yu Yuang Textile Co., Ltd., as well as Shun Jin Industrial Co., Ltd. Has leadership, decision-making, crisis management abilities, communication and coordination, and risk management.
+No spouse or relative within the second degree of kinship serves as the Company's director, compliant with Article 26-3 of the Securities and Exchange Act.
+0 Independent Director, Lin, Sheng-Chung Graduated with a Doctoral degree in Natural Resource Management, National Taipei University.
+Being the Company's independent director, he has a wealth of experience in the areas of industry, official, academic, and business management, including textile fibers, plastics, glass, ceramics, steel, oil, gas and electricity, financial insurance, building material and construction.
+With an excellent international perspective and judgement, Lin is good at trades, energy policy, international trade investment.
+Acted as the Chairman of CPC Corporation, deputy minister & vice minister of Ministry of Economic Affairs, director-general of Construction Bureau of Taipei City Government (currently named Department of Economic Development Taipei City Government), the observer delegation of ROC to the World Trade Organization.
+Currently, being emeritus professor of Chung Yuan Christian University, consultant of Chinese National Association of Industry and Commerce, the independent director of Taiwanglass, Swancor, Century Iron and Steel Industrial Co.
+Ltd, and the convenor of the Company's audit committee and remuneration committee, and without the conditions stipulated in the Article of Company Act.
+While being the Chairman of CPC Corporation, the business performance reached to over NT\$60 billion.
 The outstanding performance allows to assist the Company to create a better performance, provide the consultancy and deciaion-making, and supervise the internal control and financial statements to fulfill the responsibility of an independent director.
+No spouse or relative within the second degree of kinship serves as the Company's director, compliant with Article 26-3 of the Securities and Exchange Act.
+Without being the director of the special relationship with the Company, in compliance with the Item 5~8 of Article 3-1 of Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies Without getting the pay from providing the Company and related companies with the service of consultancy legal, finance, and accounting in recent two years 3